Navanith24/DSC-212-ASSIGNMENT/README.md

 # SPECTRAL BIPARTITION AND MODULARITY ANALYSIS OF KARATE CLUB SET
 This code does the recursive spectral bipartition algorithm which finds  the best possible set of communities within the karate club set which maximises the modularity score .
-This is done by checking the the eigen value of modularitty matrix 'B' and finding its leading eigen vector.
+This is done by checking the the eigen value of modularity matrix 'B' and finding its leading eigen vector.

 # CODE
  # Spectral bipartition Function